Overcomplete Tensor Decomposition via Koszul-Young Flattenings: Introduction

-\item {\bf Decomposition}: Given a tensor $T$ of the form~\eqref{eq:intro-decomp} generated according to some model, the goal is to recover the individual rank-1 terms $a^{(1,\ell)} \otimes \cdots \otimes a^{(k,\ell)}$ up to re-ordering (i.e., the $r$ terms can be listed in any order) and rescalings (again, see Definition~\ref{def:unique}). \end{itemize} Tensors pose a number of computational challenges because basic operations such as computing the rank or finding the best rank-1 approximation are NP-hard for tensors of order 3 and up~\cite{hastad-rank,hillar-lim,rank-hard-approx}.
+Three natural and interrelated questions of interest arise when studying decompositions for $T$: \begin{itemize} \item {\bf Uniqueness Theorem}: A uniqueness theorem specifies an explicit list of conditions (ideally, efficiently checkable) on the collection of components $\{a^{(i,\ell)} \,:\, i \in [k], \, \ell \in [r]\}$ that guarantees the uniqueness of the decomposition~\eqref{eq:intro-decomp} up to natural ambiguities in ordering and scaling (see Definition~\ref{def:unique}).
+E.g., note that we cannot hope to resolve the norm of each component $a^{(i,\ell)}$, since $a \otimes b \otimes c = (2a) \otimes (b/2) \otimes c$. \item {\bf Rank Detection}: Given a tensor $T$ of the form~\eqref{eq:intro-decomp} generated according to some model, the goal is to output $r$.
+Our lower bounds (i.e., impossibility results) will apply to this goal, which is, in general, easier than computing a minimum rank decomposition for $T$. \item {\bf Decomposition}: Given a tensor $T$ of the form~\eqref{eq:intro-decomp} generated according to some model, the goal is to recover the components $a^{(i,\ell)}$, again up to ordering and scaling. \end{itemize} Tensors pose a number of computational challenges because basic operations such as computing the rank or finding the best rank-1 approximation are NP-hard for tensors of order 3 and up~\cite{hastad-rank,hillar-lim,rank-hard-approx}.
 As a result, we do not hope for an efficient (i.e., polynomial-time) tensor decomposition algorithm that works on all possible inputs, and it will be important to impose some non-degeneracy assumptions on the input tensor.
-It is typical to assume the components of $T$ satisfy: \begin{itemize} \item {\bf Generic components}: Here, the components are assumed to be chosen ``generically'' in the sense of algebraic geometry (see Section~\ref{sec:genericity}).
+Some common assumptions include: \begin{itemize} \item {\bf Generic components}: Here, the components are assumed to be chosen ``generically'' in the sense of algebraic geometry (see Section~\ref{sec:genericity}).
 This amounts to asking the algorithm to succeed for ``almost all'' choices of components (all but a measure-zero set). \item {\bf Smoothed analysis model}: Here, the components are obtained by starting with an arbitrary collection of components and then perturbing them by a small amount of random noise.
 Additional noise may also be added to the observed tensor.
-While results in the generic setting tend to assume exact access to the input tensor and exact computation of linear-algebraic primitives, results in the smoothed setting tend to provide a more detailed analysis of the algorithm's numerical stability and robustness to noise. \item {\bf Random components}: Here, the components are assumed to be drawn independently from a particular prior, such as i.i.d.\ Gaussian or uniform on the unit sphere.
+While results in the generic setting tend to assume exact access to the input tensor and exact computation of linear-algebraic primitives, results in the smoothed setting also need to address the algorithm's numerical stability and robustness to noise. \item {\bf Random components}: Here, the components are assumed to be drawn independently from a particular prior, such as i.i.d.\ Gaussian or uniform on the unit sphere.
 As compared to generic components, this induces rather strong assumptions on the components (e.g., near-orthogonality). \end{itemize} Additionally, some prior work assumes the rank-1 terms in the decomposition are \emph{symmetric} tensors $(a^{(\ell)})^{\otimes k}$, in place of the non-symmetric setup we have presented above.
 We will be interested in the \emph{overcomplete} setting, which in the ``square'' case $n_1 = n_2 = \cdots = n_k = n$ means $r > n$.
 While much is known about overcomplete third-order tensor decomposition in the random model, there are wide gaps in our understanding in the smoothed and generic settings.
 This will be our main focus in this paper.